Duncan Waite

 Waite's explorations of corruption and abuse of power in educational administration in K–12 and higher education institutions are important, though neglected, research topics.
 In Corruption and Abuse of Power in Educational Administration he begins to uncover the range, if not the depth, of such corruption and abuse of power as represented in an initial ethnology of the topic.
 Examples are taken from several countries, most notably Mexico, China, and the United States, and discussion revolves around the relation between corruption and hierarchical, pyramidal bureaucracies.

-Selected Publications by Duncan Waite include: